NBISweden/ReprRes_G_Arnqvist_1305/doc/README.md

   Please refer to popoolation manual to get familiar with all the output files.

 2. **gff.to.SNPs.pl:**

   This script is used to extract for each list of CDSs the corresponding  list of SNPs.

   `perl gff.to.SNPs.pl`

 3. ** SNPs.to.cmh.allCDSs.pl:**

   To get the cmh value of each SNP in the CDS regions, you can run this script.

   `perl SNPs.to.cmh.allCDSs.pl`

 4. ** SNPs.to.cmh.pl:**

   To get the cmh value of each SNP in the CDS regions, for each list of trancripts (SFP, Digestive enzymes, Abodmen, Head&Thorax). you can run this script.

   `perl SNPs.to.cmh.pl`

 6. ** Polymorphic.CDSs.pl:**

   To get the list of SNPs present in the 3 pop in both samples at a proportion of at least 30/70.

   `perl Polymorphic.CDSs.pl > Polymorphic.SNPs.CDSs.txt`

-7. ** SNPsLogFC.pl:** to get the LogFC value for each SNP in the list of transcripts Abodmen and Head&thorax, you need to run this script. you need to modify the first line of the script to select the input file.
+7. ** SNPsLogFC.pl:**
+  To get the LogFC value for each SNP in the list of transcripts Abodmen and Head&thorax, you need to run this script.
+  You need to modify the first line of the script to select the input file.

   `perl SNPsLogFC.pl > output.txt`

 8. ** Go.terms.enrichment.R:**
-  Go term enrichment calculatin is made using this script.

-  please modify the `read.table` line to specify the input file.
+  Go term enrichment calculatin is made using this script. please modify the `read.table` line to specify the input file.

 ## Contact